Will Oldroyd, PhD

 About Me

 I love solving mysteries about our solar system and making new discoveries using orbital dynamics and large telescopes.
-Currently, I am a Postdoctoral Researcher in Astronomy and Planetary Science at Northern Arizona University working with Professors Chad Trujillo and Cristina Thomas.
-I also received my PhD from NAU.
-My dissertation was titled Constraining Planet Location Through Gravitational Modeling and focused on (1) the relationship between Extreme Trans-Neptunian Objects and a hypothesized distant giant planet in the outer solar system, Planet X; (2) improving the efficiency of orbital characterization for directly imaged exoplanets; and (3) exploring a population of active asteroids/comets called the Quasi-Hildas.
+Currently, I am a Research Fellow at Katalyst Space Technologies, a space startup based in Flagstaff, AZ, focused on satellite upgrades.
+I am also a Postdoctoral Researcher in Astronomy and Planetary Science at Northern Arizona University working with Professors Chad Trujillo and Cristina Thomas.
+I received my PhD from NAU and My dissertation was titled Constraining Planet Location Through Gravitational Modeling and focused on (1) the relationship between Extreme Trans-Neptunian Objects and a hypothesized distant giant planet in the outer solar system, Planet X; (2) improving the efficiency of orbital characterization for directly imaged exoplanets; and (3) exploring a population of active asteroids/comets called the Quasi-Hildas.

 As an undergraduate, I majored in Physics and Astronomy at Brigham Young University (with minors in Math, Geology, and Spanish) and worked with Professor Jani Radebaugh on modeling the thermally driven migration of meteorites buried in Antarctic ice.
 I also worked to determine precise orbits for the moons of the dwarf planet Haumea with Professor Darin Ragozzine and developed curriculum and equipment for undergraduate physics labs.